Flag of Fiji

 ?
 Service ships carried a "Blue Ensign" (government flag => the actual state flag), a blue flag with the Union Jack in the upper corner.

 Since 1865 ships of colonial governments were allowed to fly a Blue Ensign with a badge in the flying end.
 The respective governments were to provide appropriate bagdes.
-Merchant vessels and seafaring privateers from colonies may only carry a Red Ensign with a badge if permission has been granted by the British Admiralty for the colony to do so.
+Merchant vessels and seafaring privateers from colonies may only carry a Red Ensign with badge if permission has been granted by the British Admiralty for the colony to do so.
 For British colonies and dependent territories, the badge (or arms) may be displayed in the flying end of the Ensign on a white disc.
 If this is not the case, the coat of arms is displayed enlarged.
 There is also the possibility that either only the badge or the complete coat of arms is shown.
 Both variants are possible.

 The first badge of Fiji was introduced together with the Blue Ensign in 1874.
 Since 1883 it showed the British lion on a crown and below it the name of the country in a white disc.